 Date 21/10 2022

-For persons with property abroad, it is very important to have the foreign assets properly declared and disclosed to the tax authorities.
-This is regardless of how wealth abroad has been created and located.
-For several years, Denmark has entered into tax information exchange agreements with more than 130 countries, where they continuously provide and receive information from abroad.
+For persons with property abroad, it is very important to have foreign assets properly declared and disclosed to the tax authorities.
+This is true regardless of how the wealth abroad has been created, and where it is located.
+For several years, Denmark has entered into tax information exchange agreements with more than 130 countries.
+Thus, the Danish tax authorities continuously provide and receive information from abroad.

-Most people do not realize that buying a property abroad can have tax and potentially criminal consequences in Denmark.
+Most people do not realize that buying a property abroad can have tax and potentially even criminal consequences in Denmark.

 Tax consequences

 If the taxpayer does not disclose the property abroad to the Danish tax authorities, the tax authorities still have the option to change your tax assessment for previous income years if they receive information from foreign authorities after the end of the income year.
 Paragraph 26 (1) of the Tax Administration Act states that the tax authorities may change the tax assessment of income and property value tax before 1 May of the fourth year following the end of the income year.
-That is, tax authorities can go back 3 years of income according to the regular deadline.
+That is, the tax authorities can go back three years of income according to the regular deadline.

 Criminal consequences